 Concrete/ADA Ramp Program

 According to standards set by the ADA, newly constructed or altered streets must contain curb ramps.
 As a result, Denver’s Annual Concrete Program is prioritizing the installation of ADA pedestrian ramps in all locations where the Street Maintenance Division is planning to do street work and a ramp does not exist.
 Building ramps before the street work is done saves money, preventing new street work from being damaged by ramp installation.
-Handicap accessibility is mandated at all intersections.
+Accessibility is mandated at all intersections.